-- Contribute to the development of online safety policies. - Read and adhere to the online safety policy and acceptable use policies. - Take responsibility for the security of setting systems and the data they use or have access to. - Model good practice when using technology and maintain a professional level of conduct in their personal use of technology, both on and off site. - Embed online safety education in curriculum delivery, wherever possible. - Have an awareness of a range of online safety issues and how they may be experienced by the children in their care. - Identify online safety concerns and take appropriate action by following the settings safeguarding policies and procedures. - Know when and how to escalate online safety issues, including signposting to appropriate support, internally and externally. - Take personal responsibility for professional development in this area.
+- Be aware that technology is a significant component of many safeguarding and wellbeing issues and that children are at risk of abuse online as well as face to face and that in many cases abuse will take place concurrently via online channels and in daily life. - Contribute to the development of online safety policies. - Read and adhere to the online safety policy and acceptable use policies. - Take responsibility for the security of setting systems and the data they use or have access to - Model good practice when using technology and maintain a professional level of conduct in their personal use of technology, both on and off site. - Embed online safety education in curriculum delivery, wherever possible. - Have an awareness of a range of online safety issues and how they may be experienced by the children in their care. - Identify online safety concerns and take appropriate action by following the settings safeguarding policies and procedures.